Follow Us on Social Media

 Registration & Eligibility

-- Visa Information: Incoming LL.M. students requiring F-1 visas are able to enter the U.S. with their I-20s thirty (30) days before the first day of their program (date marked on their I-20).
-For Ohio State students, the earliest possible arrival date to the United States is Monday, July 24, 2017.
+Visa Information: Incoming LL.M. students requiring F-1 visas are able to enter the U.S. with their I-20s thirty (30) days before the first day of their program (date marked on their I-20).
+For Ohio State students, the earliest possible arrival day to the United States is the Saturday prior to the first day of the program.
 Incoming LL.M. students who will be attending other U.S. law schools are welcome to apply to this program as long as their arrival dates (and 30 day grace period) coincide with the program dates.
 Students must be in Columbus, Ohio, for the duration of the program.
 Summer program applicants who are not entering an LL.M. program in the Fall semester, but would like to participate in either the three-week or one-week option can receive an invitation letter from the Moritz College of Law’s Office of International Affairs to assist with the B-1 or B-2 tourist visa application process.

-- The program fees include outings as noted on the forthcoming agenda
+The program fees include outings as noted on the agenda.

 – Optional social activities recommended by ALLP staff